-Yes, it is included to our Lochs & Glen lodge guests.
+Yes, it is included for our Lochs & Glen Lodge guests.
 For the Ben Lodges, there is a cost of £20 per stay.

 Are dogs allowed in the lodges?

-Dogs are allowed in some of our lodges, apart from Loch Katrine, Loch Achray, Ben Venue, Ben Lomond and both Glen lodges.
-There is a £10 supplement; call in advance to book a lodge with your dog on 01877 376315/6.
-Maximum of two dogs per lodge.
+Dogs are allowed in the following lodges, Glen Finglas, Ben A’an, Ben Ledi, Loch Arkletand Loch Venachar.
+There is a £10 supplement; call in advance to book a lodge with your dog on 01877 376315/6—a maximum of two dogs per lodge.

 Do we get a discount on cruises whilst staying at the lodges?

 Yes, all lodge users enjoy 10% off scheduled cruises.

 Yes, it’s a child-friendly site in an enclosed area with an open-air play area with swings.
 Some of the lodges are particularly suitable for children.
 Call us if you want us to help recommend a lodge for your needs.

 Loch Katrine is ideal for cycling with a smooth lochside road with limited car traffic, and it is just under 14 miles from Trossachs Pier to Stronachlachar.